All at Once (Whitney Houston song): Composition

 "All at Once" is a pop song with R&B and soul elements that mostly plays at the key of B♭ major with a shift to C♯ during the chorus.
 In the final chorus leading to its climax, it shifts again to D major.

 The song has a "slow and expressively" tempo and a metronome of 66 beats.
 Houston's vocal range in the song ranges from B♭_{3} to E♭_{5}.

 The song includes a synthesizer keyboard intro, soft strings, bass guitar and drums.
 It has a noticeable key change at the end of the song and includes Houston holding a long note.
-The song is about a love who leaves without warning and the heartbreak that is felt afterwards.
+The song is about a love who leaves for another lover without warning and the heartbreak that is felt afterwards.

 Chart performance

 Following the North American release of "You Give Good Love" in March 1985, Arista decided to issue "All at Once" in Europe.

 Following promotion of the ballad in the Netherlands, the song reached number five in both the Dutch Top 40 and Single Top 100 and was Houston's debut hit there.

 The song also received heavy promotion in Belgium where it peaked at number two there, also becoming Houston's first hit in that country.

 Later on that year, it was released as a single in South Africa where it reached the 24th position.

 Following her performance at the Sanremo Music Festival in February 1987, the song was released as a single in Italy where it also peaked inside the top 5 there.

 Later, it was released as a single in Japan where it peaked at number 42 on its official Oricon Singles chart and is later certified gold in the country for sales of 50,000 copies.